docksal/service-cli/README.md

 To run a custom startup script anytime the `cli` container has started create a `startup.sh` file within the `.docksal/services/cli` directory.
 Additionally, make sure that the file is executable as well so that the container does not run into issues when attempting to execute the file.

+## Customized Cron Configuration

+Cron can be configured by making sure there is a `crontab` file located within `.docksal/services/cli`.
+The file should be filled out accordingly such that it follows the standard crontab format.
+For more information click [here](http://www.nncron.ru/help/EN/working/cron-format.htm).

 ## Secrets and integrations